Glossary

 How to Apply This Week

-Teams usually fail by measuring too late, changing too many variables at once, or copying formats without adapting them to their audience.
-Treat "Content Batching" as a testable system and iterate with one clear hypothesis per post.
+Teams usually fail by changing too many variables at once or copying formats without adapting them to their audience.
+Make one clear adjustment per post and compare it against your own baseline.

 Metrics to Watch